nathancarter/how2data/database/tasks/How to do a partial F-test/description.md

 Related tasks:

- * How to comapre two nested linear models
+ * How to compare two nested linear models